SuperOfficeDocs/superoffice-docs/user-guide/en/email/service/mailboxes/create-facebook-application.md

 1. In the **Interval** list box, select how often SuperOffice Service is to get messages from this Facebook application.

-1. In the **Customer language** list box, specify which language is to be used for the customers who send messages to this Facebook application.
-For more details about this, see [Customer languages][3].
+1. In the **Customer language** list box, specify which language to use for the customers who send messages to this Facebook application.
+For details, see [Customer languages][3].

 1. In the **E-mail fields** field, enter a comma-separated list of e-mail fields (headers) to be displayed in the request message, for example, To and Cc.